perbhat/TicTacPerb/README.md

 ## Known Problems:
 1. Functionality is not as reliable when both players have same username.

-I would fix this issue by figuring out a way to make sure all usernames are unique in order to play the game
+I would fix this issue by figuring out a way to make sure all usernames are unique in order to play the game.
+This might involve comparing all the usernames, or setting constraints preventing usernames to log in if they are already present in the session.

-2.
+2. If user leaves the middle of the game, it is not logged as a forefit.

+I would fix this issue by keeping a turn timer.
+Once the turn times out, the game is considered lost and the user scores are updated accordingly.

 ## Technical Issues:
 1. App would not deploy to heroku.

-Solution: Still solving

-2. Socket would emit to the other client, but not to the self

-Solution: Read documentation to find exclude_self parameter, and set it to False to remedy the issue.
+Solution: Read the heroku log, and found that psycopg2 was not found in the error logs.
+Because of this, I updated my requirements.txt to add in psycopg2 and that solved the issue.

+2. Could not pass in current user to leaderboard to bold it.

+Solution: used pring statements to trace code back to the username state, and figured out that my usestate was not updating.
+I found that I should pass it to both instances of leaderbord (before the board and after the board)